BharatCyberForce/wp-hunter/README.md

 ## ⚠️ Disclaimer

-This project is for **educational and authorized penetration testing purposes only**.
+This project is for **educational and penetration testing purposes only**.
 Unauthorized usage may violate laws.
+Indian Cyber Force is not responsible for any illegal activity.

 ---